 Kodi is a powerful media software, that not only allows you to stream content, but you can also watch and record live over the air television.
 The process takes a few steps and components to implement.
 Kodi does not have its own embedded TV-tuning functions.
 You will need one device or computer to capture the over the air signal which is called your backend system.
 The other device will playback the content using the Kodi software and add-ons, this system is called the front end.
 The nice part of this configuration is you can leverage 3rd party tuner devices and software.
 You can use the existing software and hardware to create a backend device that will capture and record over the air shows.
 Once all is set up properly, you will have a full-featured PVR (Personal Video Recorder) with live OTA TV and Electronic Program Guide (EPG.)
-This is great for any cord cutter that wants to fully integrate their HD antenna with Kodi.
+This is great for any cord cutter that wants to fully integrate its HD antenna with Kodi.
 Let’s take a look at how it is done.

 Kodi Live Over The Air TV and PVR

 The first step is to choose a backend server that works best for your needs.
-This set up will work for many different countries.
+This setup will work for many different countries.
 There are several options.
 You can make one using different operating systems and hardware or you can go with a standalone IPTV client.
 Make sure your tuner card or IPTV client matches the country you plan on receiving broadcast signals.
 We will explain IPTV clients later in this article.
 If you decide to make your own backend server, you may already have some of the components needed.

 Building Your Own Kodi Backend Server

 This option can be a lot of fun if you like to tinker with different operating systems and components.
 There are many different ways to set up a Kodi backend server.
-You can use Linux, Windows or Mac OS to build your own system.
+You can use Linux, Windows, or Mac OS to build your own system.
 The hardware will depend on what you have on hand or plan to buy.
 If you already have an over the air tuner card this may be your best option.
 First, check to see what cards are compatible.
 Not all OTA tuner cards will work.

 Once you have your OTA tuner card then decide which hardware and operating system you would like to use.
 If you are looking for recording functions (PVR) then you will need a hard drive or NAS system.
 You may want to consider a dual tuner card.
 This is essentially one capture device with two tuners.
 It will allow you to watch a live show while recording another simultaneously.
 Here are some resources that will help you decide which options to consider.